salemzii/AutoReloader/README.md

 # AutoReloader
-A simple file  watching service to auto-reloader server per change made to any file within the working directory, during development.
+A simple file  watching service to auto-reload development server per change made to any file within the working directory.